Chapter 5120:1-16 Sex Offender and Child-Victim Offender Treatment Programs

 (A) There is hereby created within the department a sex offender and child-victim oriented offender treatment program certification advisory board.
 The board's responsibilities will be to direct the inspection and monitoring of sex offender and child-victim offender treatment programs.
 The board will also recommend the certification of sex offender and child-victim offender treatment programs to the director of the department of rehabilitation and correction.
 The board will monitor and recommend certification for such programs solely for the purposes of compliance with section 2950.15 of the Revised Code.

-(1) The board shall consist of the department's director of sex offender services, the director of the sex offender risk reduction center, and the adult parole authority offender services administrator
+(1) The board shall consist of the department's director of sex offender services, the director of the sex offender risk reduction center, and the deputy director of the division of parole and community services or designee.

 (2) The board shall also consist of representatives from the Ohio justice alliance for community corrections, the Ohio community corrections association, the Ohio judicial conference, the Ohio chief probation officer's association, and a representative from an established victim advocacy organization upon the invitation of the director and consent of the organization.